Configuration & Usage

 --baseUrl https://api.openai.com/v1 OpenAI-compatible base URL (api mode only)

---bigModel gpt-5.4 Model for sonnet/opus requests
+--bigModel gpt-5.4 Model for opus requests

---smallModel gpt-5.4-mini Model for haiku requests
+--smallModel gpt-5.2-codex Model for haiku requests

 --port 8082 Server port